 Tap the Add Results icon to begin transferring photos to the current Area of Interest from a Wi-Fi connected device, such as a phone, tablet, or computer.
-This is a useful organizational tool, especially if you'd like to keep all project-related information (such as field photos) organized on Flex NX.
-This is not a required step: you can also upload photos to GSSI Fusion separately
+This is a useful organizational tool, especially if you'd like to keep all project-related information organized on Flex NX.
+This is not a required step: you can also upload photos to Fusion separately

-Scan data are GPR data files for use in GSSI's RADAN 7 software.
+Scan data are GPR data files for use in GSSI's Radan 7 software.
 Tap Add Scan to collect a new data file within the current Area of Interest.
 You can also select a data file to open it in Playback Mode.